What causes chest pain?

 A pulmonary embolism (PE) happens when a blood clot becomes lodged in an artery in the lungs, cutting off blood flow to the surrounding lung tissue.
 PEs are a medical emergency because they can be fatal if they’re not detected and treated early.

-Risk factors for developing a PE include inactivity or immobility for long periods of time, blood clotting disorders, cancer, obesity, tobacco use, birth control pills or hormone replacement therapy, recent trauma, pregnancy and childbirth.
+Risk factors for developing a PE include inactivity or immobility for long periods, blood clotting disorders, cancer, obesity, tobacco use, birth control pills or hormone replacement therapy, recent trauma, pregnancy, and childbirth.

 Men are seven times more likely to have a spontaneous pneumothorax than women.
-The highest prevalence of pneumothoraces are seen in patients in their 20’s who are tall and who smoke tobacco products.
+The highest prevalence of pneumothoraces is seen in patients in their 20s who are tall and who smoke tobacco products.

 Symptoms of a pneumothorax include sudden onset of chest pain and shortness of breath.
 Pneumothoraces are diagnosed with a chest X-ray.
 The treatment depends on how large the pneumothorax is, and how symptomatic the patient is from it.